filip-pr/sfml-fluid-sandbox/README.md

 # Fluid Simulation Sandbox

 This project is a partial 2D realtime particle-based fluid simulation sandbox implemented in C++.
-It simulates viscoelastic fluids based on the principles outlined in the paper [Particle-based viscoelastic fluid simulation by Simon Clavet, Philippe Beaudoin, and Pierre Poulin](https://dl.acm.org/doi/10.1145/1073368.1073400).
+It simulates viscoelastic fluids based on the principles from the paper [Particle-based viscoelastic fluid simulation by Simon Clavet, Philippe Beaudoin, and Pierre Poulin](https://dl.acm.org/doi/10.1145/1073368.1073400).

 ## Features